 In fact, all three of the photographers listed above are alumni of the schools featured on this list.

-This article will break down the 10 best schools in the world for photographers wanting to take that pivotal step that so many photographers have taken before them—the step towards becoming a master in one’s craft.
+This article will break down 10 of the best schools in the world for photographers wanting to take that pivotal step that so many photographers have taken before them—the step towards becoming a master in one’s craft.

 In laying out this list, it will also provide helpful information as students decide which of these phenomenal schools might be the best fit for them.